adlnet/xAPI-Spec/xAPI.md

 ### 4.6 ISO 8601 Durations

 Durations are strings representing the amount of time something took.
-They are formatted according to ISO 8601's format for duration in ISO 8601:2004(E) section 4.4.3.2.
-The alternative format in section 4.4.3.3 of the same document cannot be used.
-It is strongly recommended that the precision of duration not go beyond hundredths of seconds (.01).
+A duration is a property of a Result Object.

+###### Requirements

+* The Duration property MUST be expressed using the format for duration in ISO 8601:2004(E) section 4.4.3.2.
+The alternative format (in conformity with the format used for time points and described in ISO 8601:2004(E) section 4.4.3.3) MUST NOT be used.
+* Clients SHOULD provide a maximum precision of 0.01 seconds.
+* Clients MAY provide less precision, for example in the case of reading a University Degree precision might be in months or years.
+* On receiving a Duration with more that 0.01 second precision, the LRS SHOULD* NOT reject the request but MAY truncate the Duration property to 0.01 second precision.
+* When comparing Statements, any precision beyond 0.01 second precision SHOULD* NOT be included in the comparison.